Topping up your benefits

 Additional voluntary contributions (AVCs) are separate benefits that you build alongside your main scheme pension.
 Greater Manchester Pension Funds (GMPF) chosen provider is the Prudential.

 Contributions are flexible and are paid to the Prudential directly out of your monthly salary.
 If you pay tax, you will receive tax relief on your contributions.
 You can pay up to 100 per cent of your pensionable pay into your AVC (subject to other deductions made by your employer).
-Like all pension contributions, AVCs are subject to Her Majesty’s Revenue and Customs (HMRC) limits on pension savings called the annual allowance and the lifetime allowance.
+Like all pension contributions, AVCs are subject to His Majesty’s Revenue and Customs (HMRC) limits on pension savings called the annual allowance and the lifetime allowance.

 How do I contact Prudential?

 To apply or find out more about AVCs please visit the Prudential website.

 You choose how much you want to contribute – either a regular payment or one off contribution.

 Your contributions are invested and you can make a choice around the level of risk you take.
 As with all investments, the value may go down as well as up and you may not always get back what you have contributed.
 Prudential has produced a guide for the different funds you can invest in.
 The funds have been ranked according to their risk.
 If you prefer not to choose you will automatically be placed in the default investment option.